 Think of your favorite food at your favorite restaurant.
 Now, scour the Internet and all the fancy cookbooks for a likely recipe.
 Buy all the fresh ingredients and attempt to make your fave dish at home.
 You probably won’t succeed, but you might come up with something even nicer, or, at the very least, a new appreciation of the skill of your favorite chef.

-36. Green Thumb
+36. Practice your Green Thumb

 Buy a weird plant and take care of it.
 By weird, I mean a deadly nightshade or Venus flytrap or sarracenia or nepenthes.
-Check out this gothic garden livejournal community for more ideas.

 37. Hang Windchimes

 I’ve always loved the tinkle of windchimes and crystals.
 I lined the entire length of my window in my room at my folk’s house with various chimes – ceramic bells I strung up with beads, clear crystals that sparkle in the sun, blown glass droplets which make an incredible sound when they clink together, a ceramic wind chime, dream catchers, African animals with bells … it’s so colorful and cheery.

 During my second year of uni, a friend and I embarked on an important and dangerous mission: to banish those horrid words “like” and “totally” from our everyday vocab, when used as a sentence filler “You’re like totally kidding me?” or “I want to, like, find that shirt I lost.”
 So every time I’d say one of those words, she’s interrupt me and I’d have to say the sentence again, without using “like”.